How Treating Hearing Loss Improves Your Relationships

 by Dr. Kevin Ivory

 With hearing loss, speech recognition becomes a challenge.
 Because sounds are not clear, folks with hearing loss may experience difficulty discerning between certain sounds such as “p” and “b” or “th” and “s.”
 Hearing loss also interferes with the ability to anticipate speech patterns, which may lead to slow understanding or misunderstanding.
+The difficulty with speech recognition may create rifts in interpersonal relationships.
+One of the signs of hearing loss is frequently asking people to repeat themselves.
+Over time, constantly asking for repetition may lead to annoyance and frustration.

-Recognizing and admitting the fact that one has a hearing loss and then being willing to take proactive corrective measures can go a long way toward reestablishing meaningful and satisfying relationships.
-While hearing aids are the most appropriate solution for many patients dealing with hearing loss, every case is different.
+Recognizing and admitting the fact that you have a hearing loss and then being willing to take proactive corrective measures can go a long way toward reestablishing meaningful and satisfying relationships with those you care about.
+While hearing aids are the best solution for many patients dealing with hearing loss, every case is different.

 Ready to Improve Your Quality of Life?